mnot/I-D/variants/draft.md

 4. Remove any member of available-values not present in preferred-codings, comparing in a case-insensitive fashion.
 5. Return available-values.

-Implementations MAY remove other members of `available-responses` based upon their `weight` or other criteria before returning.
-For example, they might wish to return an empty list when the client's most-preferred available response is not stored, so as to populate the cache as well as honour the client's preferences.

 ## Accept-Language {#content-language}